-It is our intention to adhere to the itinerary described; however, due to our travel style, on occasions it may be necessary or desirable to make small changes.
+It is our intention to adhere to the itinerary described; however, due to our travel style, on occasions, it may be necessary or desirable to make small changes.
 Weather conditions and unpredictable local circumstances may lead us to make alterations to the route and/or travel times.
 Hotels and flight schedules might change according to availability.
-Any mention to specific wildlife in the itinerary or trip details is not a guarantee that it will be seen during the trip.
+Any mention of specific wildlife in the itinerary or trip details is not a guarantee that it will be seen during the trip.

 2:45 hours each way from Quito to Galapagos.
 Regular size aircraft.
 About 140 passengers.

 45 minutes from San Cristobal to Isabela.
 Small size aircraft.
 9 passengers.

 Pichincha and Galapagos